hirosystems/docs/docs/platform/build-contract.md

 ### Write new contracts

-You can create a new contract in your project by following the steps below.
-Note that the sample project used here is [clarity examples project](https://github.com/hirosystems/clarity-examples) and it is assumed that your project has no clarity contracts.
+You can create a new contract for your project by following the steps below.
+Note that the sample project used here is [clarity examples project](https://github.com/hirosystems/clarity-examples), and it is assumed that your project has no clarity contracts.

 1. On the [projects page](https://platform.hiro.so/projects), select the project you want to create a contract.
 2. Then, select the *Open Editor* button.
 3. This opens up a new tab with VS code editor to edit your project.
 4. In the left nav, you can see the project and its directories.
-5. Expand *examples* and see that there is a directory *contracts* but there are no contracts in this folder.
+5. Expand *examples* and see a directory *contracts* but no contracts are in this folder.
-6. Right select the *contracts* folder, select *New file* and add a new contract with a name of your choice.
+6. Right-select the *contracts* folder, select *New file* and add a new contract with a name of your choice.
 Eg: *clarity_contract_1.clar*
     ![Write new contract](images/write-new-contract.png)
 7. This will create a `.clar` file in the *contracts* folder.
 Now you can use the [clarity examples](https://github.com/hirosystems/clarity-examples) to customize your contract.